Volunteer Opportunities

 Citizenship

 Volunteers and interns must have U.S. citizenship or legal permanent resident status.
-Considerations can be made for existing J-1 visas, and in some cases a F-1 visa.
+Considerations can be made for existing J-1 visas.
 A background check is conducted by NOAA.
 A background check is not needed to participate in one-time events.

 Age

-The sanctuary accepts volunteers over the age of 14 (volunteers under the age of 18 must have parent or guardian's support).
-Some activities, like scuba diving, only allow volunteers over the age of 18.
+The sanctuary accepts volunteers 16 years of age or older (volunteers under the age of 18 must have parent or guardian's support).
+Some activities, like joining on the Marine Research Support team, only allow volunteers 18 years of age or older

 Time commitments